waterbycounty

 What's happening with rivers in Brown County right now?

-Brown County's primary USGS streamgage on the LA MOINE RIVER is currently reading 351 cubic feet per second — 40% of the long-term mean of 872.37 cfs.
+Brown County's primary USGS streamgage on the LA MOINE RIVER has a pipeline snapshot of 351 cubic feet per second — 40% of the long-term mean of 872.37 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Brown County water compare to the Illinois average?